 - To help deter wrongdoing

-- To ensure disclosures are dealt with in an appropriate and timely manner
+- To ensure disclosures are dealt with in an appropriate, confidential and timely manner

 - To provide transparency around our process for receiving, handling and investigating disclosures